Transfer of additional information between server and client

 Client

-On the client side, the attribute has to be registered with the RoundtripHandler, using
+On the client side, the simple attribute has to be registered with the RoundtripHandler, using

 RoundtripHandler.addMapperAttribute(tag:Object, name:String = null, scope:String = GraphMLConstants.SCOPE_NODE, contentType:String = GraphMLConstants.TYPE_STRING).
 The parameters are the same as on the server side: